Dz0nZ1/Book_Reservation_Store_Prototype/README.md

 # Book_Store_Prototype
-This project was made as a school project using Angular
+The project was developed as a prototype of an application representing a simple book store were you can reservate books, made using Angular